 The bookmark will be moved into the folder.

-Now that you’ve got all your current bookmarks sorted into relevant folders, what about any new bookmarks that you might make.
+Now that you’ve got all your current (or existing) bookmarks organised into relevant folders, what about any new bookmarks that you might make.

 When you’re adding a new webpage as a bookmark by clicking the STAR icon or pressing CTRL + D, the Bookmark Added window opens.
 Just below the name of the website, you’ll see the FOLDERS box.
 By default, Google Chrome will save new bookmarks to the Bookmarks Bar.